 A person who is employed by and receives a salary from the Trust does not receive any remuneration from the Trust for serving as a Trustee.
-During the fiscal year ended December 31, 2018, all Trustees who were not so employed except Messrs.
-Sahi and King, received remuneration from the Trust in the amount of \$28,000 as an annual retainer.
-Also, each Trustee or committee member, other than a person employed by the Trust and Messrs.
-Sahi and King (retired effective May 9, 2018), received \$1,000 per meeting attended, with an additional \$10,000 for the audit committee chair and \$2,500 for each other committee chair.
-During the fiscal year ended December 31, 2018, Mr. King, received a flat fee of \$30,000 for his role as Chairman of the Board of Trustees.
+During the fiscal year ended December 31, 2019, all Trustees who were not so employed except Mr. Sahi, received remuneration from the Trust in the amount of \$30,000 as an annual retainer.
+Also, each Trustee or committee member, other than a person employed by the Trust and Mr. Sahi, received \$1,000 per meeting attended, with an additional \$10,000 for the audit committee chair and \$2,500 for each other committee chair.
 The Trustees are entitled to be reimbursed for their reasonable out-of-pocket expenses incurred in connection with the Trust.